-R. G. Strickland, Secretary of the Home Missionary Department.
+R. C. Strickland, Secretary of the Home Missionary Department.
 Associated With Him Are W. A. Butler and W. A. Scharffenberg.
 Right, Top to Bottom: Faithful Workers of the Correspondence Band in the Takoma Park Church, Washington, D. C. The Busy Dorcas Society, Los Angeles.
 Members of the Dorcas Society Sorting Clothes for the Needy, British Honduras.
-Young Women From River Plate Junior College, Argentina, Who Spend Every Monday in the Neighborhodiana.
+Young Women From River Plate Junior College, Argentina, Who Spend Every Monday in the Neighborhood Doing Missionary Work.
+Penny-a-Dish Cafeteria, Indianapolis, Indiana.
 One of Many Similar Eating Places for the Needy During the "Depression" of 1929-31.
 Left: Jasper Wayne, Father of the Ingathering Idea.
 Below, Left to Right: A Layman Giving a Bible Study in the Home, Using a Lantern Projector.
 A Layman in South India and the Group Brought Into the Message by His Labors structors, Bible teachers, editors, and others may come to study further into the truths of our great message, in religion, history, archaeology, Biblical languages, Christian leadership, and in methods of presenting the message.
 Already there are here in the home field and in countries all around the world, hundreds of students who can testify to the value of the Seminary as a component part of our denominational educational system.